Jonathan-Heaney/aria_stats/readme.md

 Some key takeaways from these analyses:

-##### Mozart is far and away the most important composer of arias for young singers.
+##### - Mozart is far and away the most important composer of arias for young singers.

 It's actually standard practice for every singer to include a Mozart aria in their package of 4-6 pieces; he is the only composer to inspire such a requirement.
 Statistics to illustrate Mozart's dominance:

-- Mozart's arias were offered 3,184 times; the second highest was Verdi with only 940. [(Graph)](https://public.tableau.com/app/profile/jonathan.heaney/viz/AriaStats/ComposerFrequency/AriaCount)
+- Mozart's arias were offered 3,184 times; the second highest was Verdi with only 940. [(Graph)](https://public.tableau.com/app/profile/jonathan.heaney/viz/AriaStats/ComposerFrequencyAriaCount)
 - Each of the top 4 most-represented operas are by Mozart. [(Graph)](https://public.tableau.com/app/profile/jonathan.heaney/viz/AriaStats/OperaFrequencyCount)
 - Mozart is the most popular composer in both Italian AND German. [(Graph)](https://public.tableau.com/app/profile/jonathan.heaney/viz/AriaStats/ComposersbyLanguage)

+##### - Italian is the most prominent language, followed by English.

+Singers are traditionally asked to offer arias across 4 standard languages- Italian, French, German, and English.
+Some leave out one of these and replace it with a wild card like Russian or Czech, or some lean more heavily on one language in particular.
+In the end, Italian is far and away the most popular language; opera is an Italian art form, after all.
+English coming in second is a bit surprising in the context of operatic repertoire as a whole.
+France and Germany both have more distinguished operatic traditions than the United Kingdom and United States.
+However, for opera auditions in America, it isn't as surprising.
+Singers are nearly always requested to provide a contemporary piece in English, both to assess musicianship (contemporary scores are usually more complex) and English proficiency (talking to donors/patrons is part of the job description for singers).